 Item(s) should be returned directly to the contractor by whichever means the contractor requires.
 Cardholders are responsible for verifying that the proper credit is applied to the LCC Card account.

-When there is a problem with an LCC Card purchased item, the Cardholder should contact the Contractor:
+When there is a problem with an LCC Card purchased item, the Cardholder should contact the vendor:

 - Confirm return policy.